 This planter is made by starting with a large pot and stacking smaller and smaller pots on top of each other.
 To stabilise it, use a centre rod that fits through the holes at the bottom of the pots.

+Vertical garden ideas for your home introduce natural elements from the outside world into limited spaces.
 If you’re renting a small space and don’t want to be drilling many holes into the walls, consider drilling just two into the ceiling and creating a hanging planter.
-Planks attached to the ropes on either end with holes cut into them serve as holders for your pots.
+Planks attached to the ropes on either end with holes cut into them serve as holders for your pots, whether they are for your air plants or other types of plants.

 4. Hanging Gutter Vertical Garden Plants